Pebble Flow Workflow Server

 Developers may retrieve data directly from the Flow internal store to reduce load in the Pebble Flow server or optimize download performance.
 With this method, the calling service would need access to the Flow datastore.
 Conveniently, Pebble Flow results are stored as CSV files.
 The container and path fields in the status detail provide the necessary information to construct the required datastore call.
 How this is achieved depends on the type of data storage being accessed and is beyond the scope of this documentation.

-The container and path information provides the developer with enough information to perform direct downloads.
+The container and path information gives the developer enough information to perform direct downloads.

 Download Execution Metrics